shawhien/Seitonyn/README.md

 - Basic sandbox map
 - Controllable character that will move with mouse click.
 - Apply basic models for enemies within Unity
-- Character will be able to run into enemies and die upon collision.
+- Character will be able to engage enemies and deal damage.

 ### Stretch Goals:
 - Engage enemies and have the enemies attack them back with minimal simple AI.